rtiangha/SiEd/README.md

 Copyright Notice: This software is licensed under the terms of the GPL, included in the LICENSE file in the source code directory.

 The icons are Copyright Stefan Smith and Tankut Enric, and the copyright for the various translations is attributed in the `text_resources.h` file.
-Everything else is (C) Benjamin Roe 2003-2005.
+Everything else is Copyright 2003-2005 Benjamin Roe.